ynadji/ynadji.github.io/content/about/index.md

-Foolhardily unleashed on this world by my American and Algerian-now-American parents, I was born and raised in middle-of-nowhere Michigan and ended up in DC by way of Chicago and Atlanta (AKA Stankonia).
+Foolhardily unleashed on this world by my American and Algerian-now-American parents, I was born and raised in middle-of-nowhere Michigan and ended up in DC by way of Chicago and Atlanta.
 I'm also a cassette tape enthusiast, relentless city biker, bad soccer player, muay thai trainee, [Daria superfan](https://www.instagram.com/dariascreens/), and proud [Ex-Muslim](https://exmuslims.org/ex-muslims-of-north-america-debuts-billboards-in-atlanta-chicago-houston/).